Sustainability in banking

 Ongoing sustainability training for employees

-In autumn 2020, we launched a multi-stage sustainability training programme aimed at our client advisers to help them stay up to date in the face of our growing sustainable product range and increased sustainability requirements from the clients’ side as well as the legislators’.
-The programme was continued and developed further during the reporting year.
-By the end of 2021, some 400 employees had completed the training.
-To make the sustainability training courses even more flexible and efficient, we transferred them online into an e-learning programme.
-This programme is mandatory for all new employees (in part) and client advisers (in full).
+In autumn 2020, we launched a multi-stage sustainability training programme aimed at our client advisers to help them stay up to date in the face of our growing sustainable product range and associated increased requirements from the clients’ side as well as the legislators’.
+The programme was continued during the reporting year.
+Its attendance is mandatory for all new employees and client advisers.
+Some 470 employees have completed the programme since it was introduced.
+In 2022, a new programme for client advisers on the new client profiling system in accordance with MiFID II was set up.
+Some 380 employees have now successfully completed the programme.

 Banking as an experience for clients